jaydeebee/lazy_connection_pool/README.md

 If you run out of connections in the pool, such that you run into your `poolsize` limit, `#get` will block until a connection is available.
-`#get` takes one optional boolean argument, indicating whether it shoudl wait for a connection to become available.
+`#get` takes one optional boolean argument, indicating whether it should wait for a connection to become available.
 If it's false, it'll return `nil`.
-Note that if you use a block with `#get` and it also potentially returns `nil`, it could be difficult to differentiate between the two conditions.
+Note that if you use a block with `#get` and it also potentially returns `nil`, it could be difficult to differentiate between the two conditions, as below:

 	body = pool.get(false) { |sock|
 		response = sock.get('/')